Ontotext-AD/terraform-aws-graphdb/modules/monitoring/README.md

 `web_test_availability_request_url` (string): Used to define the url which will be tested for the availability check.

 `measure_latency` (bool): Enable or disable measure latency check for the Route 53 check.

+`route53_http_string_type` (string): Define http string type for the route 53 health check.
+Possible options are: HTTP, HTTPS, HTTP_STR_MATCH, HTTPS_STR_MATCH, TCP, CALCULATED, CLOUDWATCH_METRIC and RECOVERY_CONTROL.
+Default is HTTP_STR_MATCH.

+`parameter_store_ssm_parameter_type` (string) : Define the type of the parameter store for the ssm parameter for the cloudwatch agent.
+Default is string.

+`parameter_store_ssm_parameter_tier` (string) : Define parameter store ssm parameter tier.
+Possible options are: Standard, Advanced.
+Default is Advanced because of the size of the config file.

+`web_test_port` (number) : Define which HTTP port to use for the web test availability.
+Default is 80.

+`period` (number) :  The length of time to use to evaluate the metric or expression to create each individual data point for an alarm.
+It is expressed in seconds.
+Default is 60.

+`evalutation_periods` (number) : The number of the most recent periods, or data points, to evaluate when determining alarm state.
+Default is 1.

+`web_test_timeout` (number) : Seconds until this WebTest will timeout and fail.
+Valid options are 5-10, Default is 10.

+`web_test_frequency` (number) : Interval in seconds between tests.
+Valid options are 5-30.
+Default is 30.

+`web_test_availability_content_match` (string) : HTTP Content match for web test availability.
+Default is : "\"nodeState\":\"LEADER\""

+`web_test_availability_path` (string) : Path for the web test to be used.
+Default is: /rest/cluster/node/status

+`web_availability_regions` list(string): Define regions from which you want to test.
+Defaults are : ["us-east-1", "us-west-1", "ap-southeast-1", "eu-west-1", "sa-east-1"]

 ## What the Module Creates